epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 The second step is dedicated to character tropes.
 In order to determine if an actor exhibits a reccurring persona accross his characters we introduce two possible metrics that measure to what extent an actor prefers playing a certain persona:
 (1) The **cross entropy metric** which computes the entropy of persona choices given the actor $$pref(\text{Actor}) = \frac{ H(\text{Persona}) }{ H(\text{Persona} | \text{Actor})}$$
 (2) the **mutual information metric** which captures the information gain about the actor's persona choices relative to the global persona distribution $$pref(\text{Actor}) = \frac{I(\text{Persona}, \text{Actor})}{H(\text{Persona})} = \frac{ H(\text{Persona}) - H(\text{Persona} | \text{Actor}) }{H(\text{Persona})}$$
 Properties and examples of application of those metrics are provided in the notebook.

-1. Retrieve Actors' Persona and Movies' Genre Distribution:

-   Group all characters across all movies by **actors**.
-   For each **characters**, retrieve the corresponding personas and movie genres (as defined in the `cmu` dataset).
-   This enables the extraction of the distribution of personas and movie genres for each actor, Then we filter out **actors** playing more than a certain threshold of personas or genres.

-2. Retrieve global persona distribution :

-   Extract the global persona and genre distribution to enable comparisons.
-   > Note :The global distribution of personas and genres is computed across all actors with at least a certain threshold of personas or genres.

-3. Define a **preference metric** for each actors :

-   To determine to what extent a given actor $A$ plays diverse roles or not, we need to metric to quantify this preference.
-We need some ways to compute a preference metric from a given distribution of played personas by an actor.
-This metric would quantify by how much his roles are different from the global distribution of roles.
-For instance, this metric could take high value if the actor plays personas that nobody else play and low value if his roles follow the general distribution of personas.

-4. Define a **likelihood metric** for each actors :

-   To determine how likely a given actor $A$ is to play a persona $P$ or in a specific movie genre, we need a metric to estimate both of $P(\text{Persona} | \text{Actor} = \text{a})$ and $P(\text{MovieGenre} | \text{Actor} = \text{a})$.
-The empirical probability can be used to estimate this likelihood
+We also introduce a metric to determine how likely a given actor is to play a given persona.
+The empirical probability can be used to estimate this likelihood: $P(\text{Persona} | \text{Actor} = \text{a})$

 5. Aggregate **preference metric** and **likelihood metric** for a given movie :